Get

 Conclusion

-Canned chicken can be used as an emergency meal and even as a supplement for cats.
+Cats can have canned chicken and it can even be used as an emergency meal or as a supplement.
 If the ingredients do not include spices, flavorings, or items that are toxic for cats, it should be safe.
 You should not feed it to your cats as their only source of food, though.
 It is not nutritionally complete, so your feline will need to eat other things as well.

 For many cats, canned chicken can be a great occasional treat.
 Many people give it to their cat on their birthday or similar special occasions.
 This is an appropriate use of canned chicken.